damonallison/javascript/README.md

   * Run `ncu` in your project root to determine which dependencies are out of sync.

-## Guidance
+## Guidance (The Good Parts)

 * Write in a functional style.
 * Don't use `var` or depend on global scope.
 * Declare all variables using `let` or `const`.
 * Put all objects into a single global object for your app.
 This avoids collisions with globals from other apps.

 * JS's implementation of functions is well done.
 First class, very functional language.
   * Support for inner functions, closures.

 * `this` and the function invocation pattern
   * Method. `this` is bound to the object on which the method is attached.
-	* Function.
+  * Defau.
 When a function is not bound to an object, including inner functions, `this` is bound to the global object.
   * Constructor
   * Apply

 ---